vippsas/vipps-recurring-api/vipps-recurring-api-howitworks.md

 ## 6. Manage agreements

-If the user click on “Manage agreement” in the previous step, they will be sent to the merchant’s site and the user can manage their subscriptions.
+If the user clicks on “Manage agreement” in the previous step, they will be sent to the merchant’s site where they can manage their subscriptions.
 We recommend using [Vipps Login](https://github.com/vippsas/vipps-login-api) to make login to the merchant’s site go smoothly.

 ![Manage agreements](images/vipps-recurring-step6.svg)

 ## Great!
 Now you know how the Vipps Recurring payment process works.

-Take a look at the technical documentation in the [Vipps Recurring API Guide](https://github.com/vippsas/vipps-recurring-api/blob/master/vipps-recurring-api.md)
+Take a look at the technical documentation in the [Vipps Recurring API Guide](https://github.com/vippsas/vipps-recurring-api/blob/master/vipps-recurring-api.md).

 ## Questions?